Can trust building exercises really help your employees to trust each other?

 - Divide the participants into pairs.

-- One member from each pair should be blindfolded and he can’t see.
+- In addition to that, one member from each pair should be blindfolded and he can’t see.

-- Ask each pair to hold their hands.
+- Then, ask each pair to hold their hands.

 - Now, the sighted person should guide his blindfolded partner to walk and gradually run fast.